Refugee Relief: Foreign Missions at Home

-The following article appeared on pp. 12-13 of the October 2016 issue of New Horizons.
+From the October 2016 issue of New Horizons

 In July 2016, David Nakhla and I attended the annual Refugee Roundtable sponsored by the Refugee Highway Partnership of North America.
 Representatives from more than fifty churches and Christian agencies gathered in Toronto to discuss ministry in the present migrant crisis.